lahdekorpi/node-salt-api/README.md

 ## Install

-`npm add salt-api axios`
+`npm add salt-api axios eventsource`

-Please note that axios is a peerDependency so depending on your use case, you may need to install it manually.
+Please note that axios and eventsource are peerDependencies so depending on your use case, you may need to install these manually.

 ## Usage